 A clientflow is something you already have as an independent business owner.
 Understanding it empowers you to improve the way you interact with clients and run your business from the initial interaction to project closure.
 Learn more and download our free process mapping template to optimize your clientflow!

 Providing a service tailored to a client’s needs is an interactive process between an independent business and a client.
-This type of commerce involves several critical steps to obtain the information and alignment required to achieve a successful project outcome.
+This type of process involves several critical steps to obtain the right information and alignment for a successful project outcome.
 Think of the services offered by graphic designers, photographers, business coaches, marketing consultants, virtual assistants, and much, much, more.

-The term used to describe this process of selling and delivering specialized services personalized for individual clients is called a clientflow.
-Clientflows include both the client-facing and back-end work that go into every project—like sending proposals and contracts as well as communication, service selection, and payment.
+The term used to describe this process of selling and delivering personalized services to clients is called a clientflow.
+The clientflow includes both the client-facing and back-end work that go into every project—like sending proposals and contracts as well as communication, service selection, and payment.

-Just like ecommerce happens in an online store, personalized services happen through a clientflow.
+Just like ecommerce happens in an online store, the sale of personalized services happen through a clientflow.

-Though this might be a new term for you, if your business is based on delivering your talent as a service to clients you already have a clientflow.
+Though this might be a new term for you, you already have a clientflow if your business is based on delivering your talent as a service.

 - Why think of your process as a clientflow?